sombriks/rosetta-beer-store/README.md

 # rosetta-beer-store

 The very same beer store implemented in various stacks.
-Also, frontends and backends are interchangeable
+Also, front ends and back ends are interchangeable

-## Why?
+## Why

 To compare stacks, analyze solutions, maybe give you a glimpse on what each approach can do.

 Also because it's fun.

-## What do we have so far?
+## What do we have so far

 - API
   - beers listing
   - beer detail
 - Client
   - vue.js + browserify
   - angular 1.x + CDN
 - Service
   - expressjs + knex
-  - martini + gorm
+  - ~martini + gorm~
   - Java EE (Payara)

-## How does it work?
+## How does it work

 Each project will have one README.md explaining how to fire the engines.

 You will need at least one service and one client running in order to see a complete work.

 We'll have clients and services.

 Services must provide the very same REST API so their clients shall connect on it in a transparent way.

 Therefore all services must use port 3000.

 You shall run just one service at time.

 The clients have not such limitation.

 However you must correctly point them to the service address.

 This is not a simple language comparison, but tooling as well.

 Is there more than one way to set up a java service project?
 Let's have it!